Marcus Semien Player Props: Rangers vs. Padres

 - The Padres pitching staff is 12th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Padres have the second-ranked team ERA among all league pitching staffs (3.78).
+- The Padres' 3.74 team ERA ranks first across all MLB pitching staffs.

-- Padres pitchers combine to allow 117 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Padres pitchers combine to surrender 117 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- The right-hander's last time out came on Tuesday against the Pittsburgh Pirates, when he tossed 4 1/3 innings, surrendering seven earned runs while allowing eight hits.
+- His most recent time out came on Wednesday against the Pittsburgh Pirates, when the lefty went six innings, surrendering one earned run while allowing two hits.

-- The 36-year-old has amassed a 4.80 ERA and 9.6 strikeouts per nine innings in 18 games this season, while giving up a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.